Understanding Unpermitted Work and Its Impact on Selling a House in Portland, OR

 Common Types of Unpermitted Work Found in Portland Homes and Their Risks

-People in Portland often do work on homes without permission, which can be very dangerous for both buyers and sellers.
-Many homeowners make changes or repairs to their homes without getting the right permits, which can cause problems later on.
+In Portland, people often work on homes without permission, which is bad for both buyers and owners.
+A lot of people make fixes or changes to their homes without getting the right permits, which can lead to problems down the road.

-These projects that don’t have permits can make things unsafe, like wiring that isn’t up to code, making fires more likely, or plumbing that isn’t done right, causing water damage.
-Also, homeowners in Portland who sell a house with work that wasn’t done legally may have to pay fines or face legal action from the city if these problems are found during an inspection.
+Some of these projects that don’t have permits can be dangerous.
+For example, wiring that isn’t up to code can make fires more likely, and plumbing that isn’t done right can leak and cause water damage.
+Also, people in Portland who sell a house that needs work that wasn’t done legally could be fined or sued by the city if these problems are found during an inspection.

-This lack of proper paperwork can also make real estate deals more difficult by affecting property values and scaring off potential buyers who are worried about future liability or the high costs of repairs needed to bring the home up to code.
+This lack of proper paperwork can also make real estate deals harder by lowering the value of the property and turning away potential buyers who are afraid of being responsible in the future or the high costs of fixing the house up to code.

 How Unpermitted Additions Affect Property Value in Portland Real Estate